 lan Mikardo High School (IMHS) is a special school for pupils aged 11-19 serving the locality of Tower Hamlets, London and neighbouring local authorities.
-It has a pupil capacity of 50 students with a funded pupil roll of 40 students in 2019/20.
+It has a pupil capacity of 50 students with a funded pupil roll of 42 students in 2020/21.
 IMHS became a member of the T4 Trust on 1st September 2019.

-Wac Arts College is an alternative provision free school for pupils aged 14-19 serving the locality of Camden, London and neighbouring local authorities.
-It has a pupil capacity of 105 students with a funded pupil roll of 105 students in 2019/20.
-Wac Arts College became a member of the T4 Trust on 1st September 2019.
+The ArtsXchange (formerly Wac Arts College) is an alternative provision free school for pupils aged 14-19 serving the locality of Islington (formerly Camden), London and neighbouring local authorities.
+It has a pupil capacity of 105 students with a funded pupil roll of 101 students in 2020/21.
+The ArtsXchange became a member of the T4 Trust on 1st September 2019.